 Reviewing roughly 23,000 birth records, researchers found no increased risk in three areas: Neonatal Intensive Care Unit admissions in the first six weeks of life; neonatal hospitalization in the first six weeks; and neonatal/infant death in the first six weeks."

 And here is the link for the study: https://www.news-medical.net/news/20180503/Maternal-placentophagy-does-not-cause-harm-to-newborn-babies-study-finds.aspx

 Your placenta will be transported in one of our designated coolers that are used only in the transportation of placentas from the place of birth to our designated processing facility.
 After each transportation, the cooler is cleaned and sanitized in accordance with OSHA Bloodborne Pathogen guidelines.
 We choose to transport in coolers to maintain a safe temperature for the placenta as it is transferred.

 In most cases, next day.
-Our goal with a quick turnaround is make make all efforts to protect you from harmful bacteria that can grow on the placenta after it has been delivered.
+Our goal with a quick turnaround is to make all efforts to protect you from harmful bacteria that can grow on the placenta after it has been delivered.
 Just like food, the placenta must be kept at a safe temperature for a limited amount of time.
-We guarantee quality work, which to us means that you have your pills in your hand the next day.
+We guarantee quality work, which to us means that you have your pills in your hand as soon as possible.

 Short answer: We are not Doctors of Chinese Medicine.